 What to see?
 A safari is usually equated with seeing the Big Five but there really is so much more to see!
 Some reserves are well known for concentrations of certain animals.
 For example, besides the Big Five, Madikwe Reserve has a strong wild dog population, Londolozi Reserve is known for their leopards, and Phinda Reserve has a wide range of fauna and flora due to its seven distinct habitats.
 So in addition to the Big Five, many reserves offer something extra depending upon your interests.
 Beyond the animals, you should consider including another spectacular place to see while traveling in Africa.
 This could be a short stay to view Victoria Falls, the largest waterfall in the world, or to experience the vibrant and culturally diverse Cape Town home to Table Mountain and Robben Island.
 You could include a visit to the Winelands, South Africa’s version of Napa California, or soak up some sun at a beach destination such as the archipelago of Mozambique.
 There are so many options and combinations of exciting places to experience!

 How does the trip planning process work?
 Dianne initially will spend some time understanding who is traveling, whether it’s a special occasion as well as the client’s overall interests and style of travel.
 She will then present trip ideas to the client.
 Once a trip is finalized, Africa Direct of South Africa processes clients’ payments and makes deposits to confirm itineraries.
+Dianne and Africa Direct USA do not receive or process any client payments.
 Dianne is available as the clients’ resource for information and questions on their itinerary until they travel.
 Africa Direct USA and Africa Direct of South Africa are entirely separate entities.

 What to bring?